Uploading a TMX File

 Upload a TMX file to Transifex.

-📝Note: Uploading TMX files is a feature only available on the Premium plan and up.
+📝Note: Uploading TMX files is a feature only available on the Growth plan and up.

 Each project in Transifex has its own Translation Memory.
 To upload a TMX file: